A. A. Gill: Personal life

+Gill described himself as a "low church Christian".

 Death

 On 20 November 2016, Gill wrote in his Sunday Times column of his engagement to Formby, and also disclosed that he was suffering from "the full English" of cancer.
 In his final article in the Sunday Times Magazine, published on 11 December 2016, he disclosed that he had a primary lung tumour with metastases to his neck and pancreas, and detailed the medical treatment that he was receiving, with a commentary on his experiences as a terminal cancer patient in the National Health Service.
-Gill died in London on the morning of 10 December 2016, at the age of 62.
+Gill died at Charing Cross Hospital on the morning of 10 December 2016, at the age of 62.